aarron-lee/SimpleDeckyTDP/README.md

 After enabling Extreme Powersave mode (aka MCU powersave), make sure you're on the latest MCU firmware (319 if original ROG Ally, 314 for the Ally X).

-If you encounter issues with suspend, or back buttons not working after suspend-resume, it is likely due to your MCU firmware not being up to date.
+If you encounter issues with suspend, or back buttons not working after suspend-resume, it is likely due to your MCU firmware not being up to date, or your distro shipping old Asus-linux kernel modules.

 ### Legion Go Troubleshooting